 - Help expectant mothers understand their physician driven plan of care when questions arise

 - Coordinate care among the team of specialists involved in the high-risk pregnancy and NICU infant’s care

 - Be a consistent point of contact for families and physicians.
 Our navigator is available to help cope with all of the variations in care; whether that is a change from a routine delivery or an anticipated NICU stay for the baby.
 Our hope is to alleviate many of the concerns expectant moms with a high risk pregnancy experience.

-NICU Expansion - Opening January 2023
+NICU Expansion - COMING SOON

 When you need it most, you can trust us to deliver a safe and nurturing environment to welcome your baby.
 If your pregnancy is considered high-risk or you have complications, you can rest easier knowing the expert team at Riverside Community Hospital is here to support you with advanced maternity care.
 We are expanding our Neonatal Intensive Care Unit; 18,766 square feet designed to accommodate the new generation family needs.